cijerezg/WEenergies-results/README.md

 ## Anomaly detection

-To run the KWH anomaly detection algorithms run the following command from the terminal
+To execute the KWH anomaly detection algorithms run the following command from the terminal

 ```PowerShell
 python run_anom_detection.py <filename>